TytonTerrapin/SemRec/README.md

 3. Open your browser to `http://localhost:5173/` or whatever port Vite provides.

 ## Architecture & Logic

+A detailed breakdown of the machine learning pipeline, including embeddings, reranking, and query chunking, can be found in [ML_ARCHITECTURE.md](./ML_ARCHITECTURE.md).

 - `index.html`: The monolithic view containing our tab-switchable Single Page UI blocks (the Landing Overlay, Home View, and Semantic View).
 - `src/main.js`: Core bootstrapping layer.
 Handles URL fetching logic, initialization of the movie grids, and tab routing.